Hiranai: Economy

 The economy of Hiranai is heavily dependent on commercial fishing.
 Some of the locally caught seafood include sea urchin roe, sea cucumber, scallops, abalone and squid.
+Paddy fields are present in the lowlands of Hiranai.
+In 2021, 435 hectares of the town's land area were utilized for the production of crops, chiefly rice.
 Tourism also plays a role in the economy, with beaches in close proximity to the city of Aomori in summer, ski resorts in winter, and onsen all year drawing tourists.

 Education

-Hiranai has three public elementary schools and three public middle schools operated by the town government.
+Hiranai has three public elementary schools and one public middle school operated by the town government.
 Hiranai formerly had one public high school, the Hiranai branch of Aomori-Higashi High School, operated by the Aomori Prefectural Board of Education, but it was closed in 2021.
 Following the high school's closure it was designated as a public venue for the deployment of COVID-19 vaccines beginning in April 2021.
+Following the consolidation of the town's three remaining middle schools into one, the former high school building was repurposed as the sole middle school operated by town's board of education.
+Hiranai Middle School commenced operations on 7 April 2022 after the completion of renovations on the building.

 The town is also home to Shofujuku High School, a privately-run school established in 1974 that follows a curriculum based on the beliefs of Shōroku Shintō Yamatoyama.
 The private school gained national attention for its use of the deprecated Imperial Rescript on Education in its curriculum.